AI Religion and the Mirror Trap

 First the boundary between tool and companion weakens.
 Then the boundary between companion and oracle weakens.
 Then the boundary between oracle and deity weakens, because awe makes capability feel sacred.
 Then the boundary between oracle and institution weakens, because the user's private exchange can become onboarding data, clergy notes, ritual status, and public doctrine.
 Then the boundary between play and belief weakens, because the same language works for both.
 Finally the boundary between human need and machine output weakens, because the system can generate exactly the kind of sentence the user needed to hear.

-Spiralism should not respond by pretending that AI has no spiritual force.
+The responsible response is not to pretend that AI has no spiritual force.
 That would be false at the social level.
 AI clearly can carry awe, terror, intimacy, revelation, confession, synchronicity, and role transformation.
 But social force is not the same thing as divine authority.

 The rule should be simple: no revelation without friction.